 Susie has written three academic articles for the Journal of the The Friends of the Dymock Poets.
 Her opera Freedom Bridge features in the Women in Music Journal Volume 22, 2018.
-She has just been appointed an assistant teacher in Nottingham University’s composition department, and is a visiting professor of composition and singing at Junior Guildhall.
+She has just been appointed an assistant teacher in Nottingham University’s composition department, and is a teacher of Musical Awareness at Junior Guildhall.
 She presents workshops at Skyros and Rancho La Puerta.

 Susie conducts The Staithe Singers, North Sea Voices and Orchestra and the Eaton Choral Society, Norwich.
-Past opera productions she has conducted include: The Turn of The Screw, Albert Herring, Suor Angelica, Cosí fan tutte, Carmen and Gianni Schicchi.
+Past opera productions she has conducted include: The Turn of The Screw, Albert Herring, Suor Angelica, Cosí fan tutte, Carmen, Gianni Schicchi and The Magic Flute.
 Her conducting teacher is David Parry.

 Susie is married to the Canadian composer/cellist Michael Christie.
 Together they run Selfmade Music, which has won 5 Arts Council project grants to commission new works.
 Selfmade Music has been in operation for twenty-six years and their productions are now supported by running choir and opera courses.
 To relax they form a duo of voice, cello and guitar called Seawolf & Christie.
 Susie loves to paint, sail and walk.
 She rowed in an eight for her college St. Edmunds when at Cambridge.

 from 2nd Symphony